microsoft/FluidFramework/docs/content/docs/recipes/react.md

 To jump ahead into the finished demo, check out the [Create React App demo in our FluidExamples repo](https://github.com/microsoft/FluidExamples/tree/main/cra-demo).

 The following image shows the time stamp application open in four browsers.
-Each has a button labelled **click** and beside it a UNIX Epoch time.
-The same time in all four.
+Each has a button labeled **click** and beside it a Unix epoch time.
+The same time is in all four.
 The cursor is on the button in one browser.

 ![Four browsers with the Timestamp app open in them.](https://fluidframework.blob.core.windows.net/static/images/Four-clients-1.PNG)